openfaas/openfaas.github.io/README.md

 The following sections provide a basic guide to some common changes that will be made to the site, adding posts, authors etc.

+### Editorial / style guidelines

+#### Post structure

+All blog posts must have a title *and* description, this helps with SEO.
+Author's name could be mentioned in the description.

+Format:

+* Short intro/overview (150 words)

+* Series of logical steps or points / topics

+Embed conceptual diagram, video or picture to help make case.

+* Call to action

+Point to Slack/Docs/GitHub or something else.

+* Acknowledgements

+If necessary show acknowledgements to others who collaborated or gave feedback you used.
+When working on GitHub this is available in public history, so use sparingly.

+#### Voice

+When using steps use the active/imperative voice for headings "Get started" vs "Getting started", "Configure the node" vs "Configuring the node" etc.

+#### Plain English

+Write in plain English at all times, when a simpler word exists use it, avoid words derived from Latin when possible.

+#### Images

+Place all images in a sub-folder `./images/<post-name>`

+* Add a background post

+Each post should have a background photo picked from free stock photography or provided with a Creative Commons license.
+Do not pull images in from Google without checking that the usage / license is valid first.
+Crop the background to a width of 1500 pixels.
+Use JPEG and aim for 200Kb size when exporting (increase compression)

+* In-post images and screenshots

+Each blog post should have at least one conceptual diagram.
+This should show the logical flow or abstract view of the feature, news or design.
+An embedded Tweet or video could also serve this purpose.

+Images are important for every post, but try to compress / crop the images as much as is reasonable and possible.
+This will help mitigate the huge size a GitHub repo can grow to which is full of images.

+#### Cross-posting content

+Cross-posting content negatively affects SEO scores, so should not be done unless additional care and attention is made to include the required "og" headers.
+Make sure all content on the OpenFaaS community blog is original.

 ### Developing locally

 A Docker Compose file is provided to simplify developing/contributing to the website and blog, this has been verified to work on both OSX and Windows 10 (when developing/writing on Windows please use Unix line endings in your editor).